artemave/artemave.github.com/_posts/2014-06-02-vim-git-grep.md

 Both of these are included when grepping the project and, man, this is annoying.
 And slow.

 So today I've had enough and decided to do something.
-Surprisingly, quick googling didn't reveal anything I could just copypaste somewhere, so I had to put on my bash ninja pyjamas and sort this out like a pro.
+Surprisingly, quick googling didn't reveal anything I could just copypaste somewhere, so I had to put on my bash pyjamas and sort this out like a pro.

 I've heard of `git-grep` and the plan was to bolt it in instead of a stock `ag`, but only if current vim folder is a git project (or a subfolder of one).
 This way none of the aformentioned types of files will be included in the search.